KYVENetwork/docs/getting-started/protocol-node.md

 # Running a protocol node

-The Protocol-nodes are the backbone of a KYVE pool.
+The protocol nodes are the backbone of a KYVE pool.
 They are responsible for collecting data from a data source, bundling and uploading them to Arweave and verifying it.
 This enables KYVE to store any data stream decentralized and permanently.